 |SLK||Memory-mapped interface only||Software Lock is locked.
 For the external debug interface, ignore this condition.|

 |Default||-||None of the conditions apply, normal access.|

-Table 12.2 shows an example of external register condition codes for access to a performance monitor register.
+The following table shows an example of external register access conditions for access to a Performance Monitors register.
 To determine the access permission for the register, scan the columns from left to right.
-Stop at the first column whose condition is true, the entry gives the register access permission and scanning stops.
+Stop at the first column whose condition is true, the entry gives the register’s access permission and scanning stops.